-Keiser University's Associate of Arts degree in Business Administration focuses on a basic understanding of business skills needed for entry-level business professionals.
-The program introduces students to the functional areas of business, including ethical business practices, technology, and communication skills needed in today's business environment.
+Keiser University's Associate of Arts degree in Business focuses on a basic understanding of business skills needed for entry level business professionals.
+The program introduces students to the functional areas of business, the business environment including ethical business practices, and technical and communication skills needed in today's business environment.